Strange metal from incoherent bosons: Longitudinal conductivity: Kubo formula

 where we defined $\tilde{\mu} = \frac{\omega}{2}+ i \frac{\mu}{\gamma}$.
 As a result, performing the integral, we obtain,

 We expand the above expression in two regimes: For the first regime, $T\ll \sqrt{\omega^2/4+ \mu^2/\gamma^2}$ we find that the optical conductivity displays the Drude form

 We have compared the static conductivity given in the above equation against the numerical evaluation for the same using Eq.~(\ref{eq_sigma_num}).
-This comparison is displayed in Fig.~(\ref{Fig:resistivty}a) and Fig.~(\ref{Fig:resistivty}b).
+This comparison is displayed in the main text.
 A remarkable match between the two computations over a wide range of temperatures is observed.
 The Drude conductivity is naturally given by: $\sigma(\omega)=\sigma_0 \frac{\tau}{1-i \omega \tau}$.
 From that expression, one can easily read off the ${\sigma_0=\frac{Q_0^2}{2 \pi^2 \gamma}}$ while the scattering time of the bosons is given by $\tau=\frac{\gamma}{2\mu}$. \\

 On the other hand, for the second regime ${T\gg \sqrt{\omega^2/4+ \mu^2/\gamma^2}}$ the optical conductivity does not exhibit the traditional Drude form

 In the next section, we discuss the temperature dependence of the dc conductivity.